 Detroit’s schools are at the center of a national conversation about urban education.
 Extreme poverty, decades of disinvestment, and a robust system of school choice engineered in part by Betsy DeVos before she became U.S. education secretary all have taken a toll on Detroit schools, which routinely post the lowest test scores in the nation.
-At the same time, a new school board, superintendent, and motivated community groups are trying to position Detroit schools for a turnaround.
+At the same time, the school board and superintendent are two years into a massive turnaround effort.
 Chalkbeat Detroit will explore the challenges and complexities of such efforts — telling stories from early childhood through high school — at a pivotal time.

 This position will report to Chalkbeat’s Detroit bureau chief.

 You are committed to local journalism and respect the transformative power of a good story.
 You’re a self-starter who is hungry to break news, eager to understand and inform vital public policy debates, and enthusiastic about creating new models for sustainable journalism.
 You’re a strong beat reporter who can develop reliable sources and beat the competition.
 You’ve got the ability to write a range of stories, from breaking news to enterprise and long-term projects.
 Most importantly, you can serve as a guide for our readers—school personnel, education insiders, parents, students, and curious citizens—in explaining how schools in the city work.
 And you’re not afraid to call its leaders to task when warranted.
 We are open to hiring a veteran reporter or an up-and-coming journalist for this position.